 - felony (or formal) probation violations.

 A judge can impose misdemeanor probation (also called informal probation or summary probation) for a misdemeanor offense.
 This is awarded in lieu of a jail sentence.
 The term for this type of probation is typically up to one year unless the crime statute specifies otherwise.2

-A judge can impose felony probation for felony offenses.
-This is awarded in lieu of jail or prison time.
-The term for this type of probation is generally up to two years for non-violent felonies and up to three years for theft crimes involving $25,000 or more.
+A judge can impose felony probation (also called formal probation) for felony cases.
+This is awarded in lieu of jail or state prison time.
+The amount of time for this type of probation is generally up to two years for non-violent felonies and up to three years for theft crimes involving $25,000 or more.
 But it can be longer for violent felonies or if the crime statute specifies otherwise.3

 Note that there are some common violations that will trigger a hearing.
 Some include: